Henry D Ath

 In the way of designers/artists…Wendell Castle, Isamu Noguchi, Alberto Giacometti, Constantin Brancusi, Smiljan Radic, Lina Bo Bardi, Valerio Olgiati, Peter Zumthor, Max Ernst, Salvador Dali, Michael Heizer, H.R.
 Giger…it does change a bit.

-The work of Misha Kahn, Batten and Kamp, Vincenzo De Cotiis, Reiger Douglas, Katie Stout, Virtue Village, Den Holm, Li Hei Di, David Douard are currently in my feed.
+The work of Misha Kahn, Batten and Kamp, Vincenzo De Cotiis, Reiger Douglas, Katie Stout, Virtue Village, Den Holm, Li Hei Di, and David Douard is currently in my feed.

 Same as above.